What are the Symptoms of Ductal Carcinoma in Situ?

 Is Ductal Carcinoma in Situ Life-Threatening?

-Although these abnormal changes have the potential to turn into invasive cancer cells eventually, DCIS is not considered in the same category as breast cancer, as we more commonly understand it.
-A diagnosis of DCIS is not life-threatening as a woman cannot die from DCIS.
+Although these abnormal changes have the potential to turn into invasive cancer cells eventually, a diagnosis of DCIS is not life-threatening as a woman cannot die from DCIS.
 This is because the abnormal cells are contained within the milk ducts.
-However, a diagnosis of DCIS can increase your likelihood of developing invasive breast cancer later in life.